Falcated Duck, Anas falcata

 Falcated Duck

-Falcated Ducks breed in eastern Siberia and
+Falcated Ducks breed in eastern Siberia and Mongolia, and winter mostly in China and South-east Asia.
+Their beauty makes them

-wild in North America were once all presumed to be escapees, but in recent years it has been recognized that a few vagrant wild birds of the species do reach the Pacific Coast.
-This avian celebrity seems to be one of these, and is likely to be officially accepted as California's third wild Falcated Duck.
+popular captives, and birds seen in the wild in North America were once all presumed to be escapees, but in recent years it has been recognized that a few vagrant wild birds of the species do reach the Pacific Coast.
+This bird has been accepted as one of these, California's third wild Falcated Duck.